NemGame/windows-commands/README.md

 # Windows commands
 ## !DISCLAIMER!
-Some source codes may include swearing (lst does), the .exe and .bat 's don't
+Some source codes may include swearing (lst does), the .exe's and .bat's don't
 ### My windows commands
 ### All were tested on Windows 10
 <table>